gcaule/-WCS--SQL/README.md

 Wild Code School -- https://wildcodeschool.fr/

-Working example of SQL database creation and test via Android test module.
+Working example of an SQL database creation and test via Android test module.

 Bound to be useful. ;)